 As an IOCG deposit should, the Prospect shows a great amount of magnetism.
-In the magnetic map of Arizona below, the high magnetism of the Prospect can be seen at the tip of the arrow.
+To be clear, wherever the words magnetic or magnetism are used on this site, it means the rock attracts a magnet, which indicates a large amount of magnetite.
+For a rock to be truly magnetic, by strict definition, it attracts un-magnetized iron.
+The ability of a rock to attract a magnet is a measure of its “magnetic susceptibility” but the phrase is not used here.
+In the magnetic map of Arizona below, the high magnetism (true magnetism) of the Prospect can be seen at the tip of the arrow.
 By zooming, a small light pink area can be seen where the Prospect is located.

-To verify this, a small, but powerful Neodymium magnet attached to a piece of dental floss was used to conduct a magnetic survey throughout the Molly Marie Prospect and the results were spectacular.
+A small, but powerful Neodymium magnet attached to a piece of dental floss was used to conduct a magnetic susceptibility survey throughout the Molly Marie Prospect and the results were spectacular.
 Below shows some of the results of the survey, and there are several more photos of magnetic rock on the Great Mine page.

-Much of the basalt in the main Willow Springs wash and others has very high magnetism.
+Much of the silica mounds cut by the main Willow Springs wash and others has very high magnetism.
 The magnet by the hammer in this photo is stuck to a vertical face.

-The altered basalt below is highly magnetic, and the magnet is stuck to a vertical face.
+The silica below is highly magnetic, and the magnet is stuck to a vertical face.

 The below is Hematite breccia from Cerro Negra in the field.
-This likely originated from the boiling zone at the rhyolite porphyry.
+It is slightly magnetic.

-The below is from a hematite breccia pipe from Cerro Negra.
+The below is from a hematite breccia pipe from Cerro Negra with some clasts of basalt.
 It is very slightly magnetic.
 Note: hematite by itself is not magnetic.

 The rock below has veinlets of silica and magnetite and is from a breccia pipe in Area 1.
 The wider veinlet is very magnetic.